Skip to content

 How do I send money home from Romania?+

-Major remittance channels available in Romania include IME, Prabhu, Western Union, and MoneyGram, all supporting direct NPR transfers to Nepali bank accounts.
-European workers can use Wise (TransferWise) or Revolut for competitive rates.
-NRNA (Non-Resident Nepali Association) in Romania can advise on the best local options.
+Major remittance channels in Romania include IME, Prabhu, Western Union and MoneyGram, all supporting direct NPR transfers to Nepali bank accounts.
+Workers in Europe can also use Wise or Revolut for competitive rates.
+NRNA in Romania can advise on the best local options.

 Ready to work in Romania?